Fractal Science Kit Examples

 The Fractal Science Kit properties files hold all the fractal properties that define a fractal, and are saved as XML files.

-When the Open XML File dialog is displayed, open the folder containing the example files, select one of the examples, and click Open to load the file.
+When the Open File dialog is displayed, open the folder containing the example files, select one of the examples, and click Open to load the file.
 A message box is displayed to ask if you want to replace the properties in the existing window or open a new window.
 Click Yes to replace the properties in the existing window.
 To generate the fractal image, execute the Display Fractal command on the Tools menu.

 I recommend the following steps when working with the Fractal Science Kit examples: